HMKnapp/spotify-ripper/README.md

 Now you will need to add the config.ini and spotify_appkey.key files to the .spotify-ripper folder just like you normally would and then edit the config.ini file to fit your needs.

-> Note that this has only been tested with a Raspberry Pi 4, so as with any other version of Raspberry Pi, your mileage may vary.
+> This has only been tested with a Raspberry Pi 4, so as with any other version of Raspberry Pi, your mileage may vary.

 To install pyenv using [pyenv-installer](https://github.com/yyuu/pyenv-installer) (requires git and curl):